-QLDC Recommendations (continued) Timeframe Immediate development of a half field artificial turf area in Queenstown to remedy current unmet hockey demand or a new area at QEC possibly a full-size field shared with football and other codes.
-Short In the short term develop an all-weather run up to the long jump pit at QEC so that it can also be used for athletics, particularly sprint training.
-Short That a feasibility study for a multi-code sports clubroom facility at QEC be supported and identifying its location be included in the QEC master planning.
-Short Investigate short and long-term facility options for Queenstown Gymnastics to meet local community needs.
-Short Investigate options for a shared facility for Gymsports including Trampoline and Tumbling as part of a hub in Wanaka to meet local community needs.
-Short That when considering additional indoor court space in Wanaka, Badminton are catered for with at least four courts marked out and nets provided to enable current demand to be met and ensure the future of badminton in Wanaka.
-Medium Retain a publicly owned development level golf course facility to enable introductory golf, junior development and casual pay for play in the Wakatipu Basin and include driving range.
-Medium Investigate the potential use of QEC indoor courts to host Gymsports regional and national events.
-Medium That subject to the sports field demand study findings, a multi-field sport hub park is developed elsewhere in the Wakatipu Basin with a minimum of four fields and potential for a spectator arena around a field in the longer term to meet the requirements of larger scale sporting events for rugby, football, league and touch and to meet increasing demand for fields from participation growth.
-Medium That subject to the sports field demand study findings, a multi-field sport hub park is developed in the Wanaka area with a minimum of 4 fields (preferably 6) to meet increasing demand for football fields from participation growth as well as larger scale sporting events for rugby, football, league and touch.
-Medium Developing local tracks and trails around Glenorchy, Kingston and Wanaka, which would reduce the pressure experienced on the Queenstown network.
-Medium Investigate the option of all-weather athletics training facilities in Queenstown and other possible locations in the region.
-Medium If in the longer term, demand grows, then the development of athletics track and field facilities to enable regional and national events to be held in Queenstown should be considered.
-Long Investigate construction of a low flow white-water canoe/ kayak feature at the Hawea White-water Park.
-Long
+QLDC Recommendations Timeframe That 4 extra Badminton courts are marked out and nets provided in the WRC adjacent to the existing 4 courts to enable current demand to be met and ensure the future of badminton in Wanaka Short That the QEC is expanded with an additional 2-4 court 1 multi-sport facility developed as a priority and these courts are primarily for community-based sport use.
+Short That the existing 2-court QEC stadium is actively managed in tandem with new courts to minimise interruptions to community sport from event bookings.
+Short Immediate development of a half field artificial turf area in Queenstown to remedy current unmet hockey demand (options include Wakatipu High School courts carpet overlay 2 or a new area at QEC possibly a full-size field shared with football or a dedicated part-size dedicated to hockey) Short In the short term develop an all-weather run up to the long jump pit at QEC so that it can also be used for athletics, particularly sprint training Short QLDC to work in partnership with Mt Aspiring College and the improve the turf quality of the 400m grass athletics track Short That a feasibility study for a multi-code sports clubroom facility at QEC be supported and identifying its location be included in the QEC master planning.
+Short Securing a short-term interim facility for QGC immediately is the priority and then develop a dedicated Gymsports facility in Queenstown to meet local community needs Short Develop a dedicated facility for Gymsports including Trampoline and Tumbling as part of a hub in Wanaka to meet local community needs Short Retain a publicly owned development level golf course facility to enable introductory golf, junior development and casual pay for play in the Wakatipu Basin and possibly include driving range.
+Medium Enable use of QEC indoor courts to host Gymsports regional and national events Medium That subject to the sports field demand study findings, a multi-field sport hub park is developed in elsewhere in the Wakatipu Basin with a minimum of 4 fields and potential for a spectator arena around a Medium